A recent article in Charisma News warns about the dangers of ear-tickling preachers and their deceptive message.

 2. Nose-punching preachers are hard on sin

 Throughout the scriptures you will find serious men throwing stones of condemnation at sinners.
 Nothing’s changed.

 If warnings and threats about sin stopped people from sinning, there would be no more sin.

-Jesus reveals there is only one thing that can empower you to sin no more, and that is radical grace.
+There is only one thing that can empower you to sin no more and that is radical grace.
 I’m talking about the kind of grace that defends the sinner from her accusers; grace that turns a thief into a giver, a hater into a lover, and the chief of sinners into the apostle of grace.

 Rules don’t change people and abuse definitely doesn’t change people; grace changes people.

 The nose-punchers would have you turn from sin and turn again until you’re a dizzy sinner.
 But the good news that Jesus revealed and Paul preached reveals a God infinitely more appealing than sin.

 A nose-puncher will use threats to compel you to turn, and you might, for a little while, but a gospel preacher reveals the goodness of God that leads you to genuine and lasting repentance (Rom.
 2:4).

 3. Nose-punching preachers are no friends of sinners